fatestapestry/avrae-collections/collection/LOTR 5E/cunningmake.md

 ## Arguments
 - **Optional arguments:**
-  - `-t <target1>` - Specifies one or more combatants to receive the Cunning-make effect.
+  - `-t <target>` - Specifies one or more combatants to receive the Cunning-make effect.
 Defaults to the user if no targets are provided.

 ## Examples
 ```markdown